hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 ![option_price](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/pricing/derivative_price.png)

-We have defined a technical variable called **p** (small p) which is usually called technical probability - but now we have the option price (**P**) as a function of **Pu** (the price of the option if the stock goes up) and **Pd** price of the option if the stock goes down.
+We have defined a technical variable called **p** (small p) which is usually called technical probability just to simplify the equation, and we have the option price (**P**) as a function of **Pu** (the price of the option if the stock goes up) and **Pd** price of the option if the stock goes down.
 That means that if we would be able to find the prices of the derivative in the end nodes - at the maturity, we could walk the tree back all the way to the current node, to get the price of the derivative right now.

 Now to make the things a bit more complicated, the stocks pay dividends and we have to take that into account.
-If we the dividend yield is **q**, then the tree of our portfolio would be a bit different:
+If the dividend yield is **q**, then the tree of our portfolio would be a bit different:
 ![portfolio_with_dividends](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/pricing/derivative_price_dividends.png)

 The dividend would raise the price of the stock up a bit in each step top **Su\*exp(qt)**, but everything else stays the same.
 The technical probability (**p**) now contains the dividend as well.

 We have everything, but what we did not yet figured out are the values of  **u** and **p** the multiplicators which make the stock go up or down.

-This was determined by Cox, Ross, & Rubinstein in the CRR method and we are using the volatility of the stock to defined **u** and **d**.
+This was determined by Cox, Ross, & Rubinstein in the [CRR binomial pricing model](https://en.wikipedia.org/wiki/Binomial_options_pricing_model), which tells us to use the volatility to obtain the values of **u** and **d**.

 ![crr](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/pricing/crr_tree.png)

-It is beyond the scope of this blog, to explain how this was determined, but note that this is only possible if the log returns of the underlying have normal distribution (hence that introduction about share price movement  modelization).
+It is beyond the scope of this blog, to explain how this was determined, but note that this is only possible if the log returns of the underlying have normal distribution and if the returns of the stock are independent, (hence that introduction about share price modelization).

 Implementation
 --------------